aamirafridi/redux-plupload/README.md

   (dispatch) => ({ initUploader: (payload) => dispatch(uploaderInit(payload)) })
 )(UploadButton);
 ```
-Once you've initted the uploader, it will call `plupload`'s methods in response to actions, and emit actions based on the events that `plupload` emits (with a few name-changes where they clash).
-If you install the reducer, it will keep its state up to date with a copy of the uploader state.
+Once you've `INIT`ed `redux-plupload`, it will call the `plupload.Uploader`'s methods in response to actions, and emit actions based on the events that the `plupload.Uploader` emits (with a few name-changes where they clash).
+If you install the reducer, it will keep its state up to date with a copy of the `plupload.Uploader` state.